-Your documentation will then be reviewed by the Residential Living Accommodations Committee (comprised of the medical director of Health Services, director of Counseling Center, director of Disability Services and a representative of Residential Living).
+Your documentation will then be reviewed by the Residential Living Accommodations Committee (comprised of the medical director of Health Service, director of Counseling Center, director of Disability Services and a representative of Residential Living).
 A

 recommendation to provide or not provide a single room will then be

 While all attempts are made to honor approved requests for